-Current Mode
+Current Mode Control for Servo Drives

 In Current Mode, the input command controls the output current.
-Only the current loop is active in Current Mode, and the velocity loop and position loop are either disabled, non-existent, or closed outside of the servo drive.
-Because of this, it is usually considered the most basic operating mode of motion control.
+Only the current loop is active in this mode, and the velocity loop and position loop are either disabled, non-existent, or closed outside of the servo drive.

 Current Mode is also called Torque or Force Mode since the output torque/force is proportional to the motor current.
 This means the drive will not compensate if an outside torque is applied to the motor shaft in the opposite direction; it will simply maintain the same current output that it is commanded.